aodendaal/robot-rover/README.md

 ```
 This will generate a file `output.txt` with the final position of the robots from the input.

-## Considerations
+## Methodology
-I have a abstract class `AbstractRobot` which uses an instruction interface 'IInstructionProperties` which my core robot is built upon and can be extended to support new instruction and new robot properties without affecting default behavior.
+I have a abstract class `AbstractRobot` which can execute instructions, and a base robot that can sit or stand as a "least implementation" example.

+I created a core robot used for the exercise.

+I created a robot that extends the core with an additional instructions to demonostrate extensibility.